charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 "simu_comp_as_worker"(or "comp_as_worker")(stands for SIMUlation of a COMPuter AS a WORKER) => we have a class that does not simulate a real object.
 It gives work to the computer, technical.
 We see then this work as an algorithm in algorithmic language, which is executed by a computer ("Computer"), seen as a worker.
 This "worker" will manage its resources (memory, processor, etc.) and peripherals, according to the algorithm.
 The computer does not really know how to execute this algorithm, it will execute equivalent assembly code.

-"simu_real_world_obj"(or "abstraction")(means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
+"simu_real_world_obj"(or "simu_real_obj", or "abstraction")(means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
 	Simulation realization on computer should be in a "simu_comp_as_worker", but if the realization is quite simple, it is allowed to write it directly in a "simu_real_world_obj". simu_real_world_obj are also used in simu_comp_as_worker, when it's needed, for example for buttons of a GUI, simulation of physical component, or mathematical notion.

-"model_real_world_obj"(or "model") (means model of real-world object) => like "simu_real_world_obj", but when we don't have methods.
+"model_real_world_obj"(or "model", "model_real_obj") (means model of real-world object) => like "simu_real_world_obj", but when we don't have methods.
 We just model a reality.
 Example: a Customer class (with only attributes).
 It is typically used for entities.

 "information" => like "simu_comp_as_worker", but when we don't have methods.
-It is typically used by a simu_comp_as_worker, as a data structure, and shouldn't be used in simu_real_world_obj, except for an eventual technical realization part.
+It is typically used by a simu_comp_as_worker, as a data structure, and shouldn't be used in simu_real_obj, except for an eventual technical realization part.

 "indef_obj" (indefinite object) => in case where we don't want to give a role to a class.
 Flexibility is given to the programmer.